-The color of water in pictures appears different depending on whether it is a lake reflecting nearby trees or a seashore surrounded by a coral reef.
+The color of water is different depending on whether it is a lake surrounded by forests or a tropical sea.
 To capture the subtle difference in color, try changing the white balance setting.
-Change the setting for different situations, such as by using [※5300K] for sunny days and [介、7500K] for outdoor shaded areas on sunny days.
+It may be difficult to use auto settings to capture the subtle colors of a lake reflecting the leafy green of the trees or a sea surrounded by corals.
+Try changing the settings for different situations such as 5300K for sunny days and 7500K for an outdoor shaded area during sunny days.